-Of course, that's all changed this year (quite literally).
+Of course, that all changed in 2020 (quite literally).
 I'm no longer a shop girl!
-I'm now a café girl!

 Ok, so there really isn’t much difference, considering I’m still facing customers and serving them, but at least I’m no longer on the high street, and I’m not constantly on guard about whether or not someone’s going to try to steal my products…trust me it was that bad when I was at the shop.

 Anyway, today I’ll talk about some of the things I’ve learned as a coffee shop girl, or in professional terms, as a Barista.
 It takes a lot to make a really good cup of coffee and I’m not saying that to promote it.
 I really do mean it!
 It takes a lot of skill, a lot of people and a lot of beans!
 For now, however, let’s look at the origins of the bean, it’s a lot more complicated than you think!

 Ok, so you’ve been to your local cafés and your coffee shops, and you’ve seen how their baristas play around with the grinder, the espresso machines and the milk steamers, and you think that when you watch them, you could easily do their job.
 I mean, how hard is it to steam milk?
 How long do you really have to wait for your cup of coffee?

 For those of you who just want that quick fix, a regular coffee machine will do you just fine!
 After all, it’s literally the coffee mix, the hot milk or the hot water, and some sugar, but for those of you who really need a cup of good tasting coffee, you’ll need to understand that the wait is worth it.